-Once you have a list of potential keywords or search terms, do some research to see how it reconciles with people’s real-world behaviour.
-Google Insights for Search (www.google.com/insights/search/) lets you search to see what terms real Google users are typing into the search engine, and can be filtered by location, time period, category, and more.
+Once you have a list of potential keywords or search terms, do some research to see how it reconciles with people’s real-world behavior.
+Google Insights for Search (www.google.com/insights/search/) lets you search to see what terms real Google users are typing into the search engine and can be filtered by location, time period, category, and more.

-For example, we typed in the term ‘waterproof cameras’ and found out that Australian surfers are far more interested in the cameras than those in New Zealand, the US, Canada or the UK.
-Popularity of the search terms is graphed over time and spikes or troughs correlated with headlines from Google News to illustrate events that may quickly affect demand for or interest in a topic.
+For example, we typed in the term ‘waterproof cameras’ and found out that Australian surfers are far more interested in the cameras than those in New Zealand, the US, Canada, or the UK.
+The popularity of the search terms is graphed over time and spikes or troughs correlated with headlines from Google News to illustrate events that may quickly affect demand for or interest in a topic.

 Work through your list of key search terms to see how those terms are faring, and take note of those that aren’t actually being used very often.
 There’s no point working hard to push your site up the ranking of a search term that nobody’s using.